 Whether legal or illegal, prescribed or illicitly acquired, stimulants are often abused and carry a strong risk of addiction.
 The abuse of prescription stimulants has skyrocketed in recent years, while the abuse of illegal stimulants remains unfortunately prevalent as well.
 Regardless of a person’s reasons for engaging in stimulant abuse, this behavior and the addiction that often results can inflict significant damage and can be difficult to overcome without effective treatment from a rehab center.

 At Wellness Resource Center, we understand the harsh reality of stimulant dependence, and we have developed effective programming to help men and women overcome their reliance on these dangerous substances and resume their pursuit of healthy, drug-free futures.

-Helping a Loved One or Family Enter Rehab
+Helping a Loved One or Family Member Enter Stimulant Abuse Rehab

 Nothing in life prepares you for discovering that a person you care about has developed a stimulant addiction.
 Whether your loved one has been self-medicating with a prescription stimulant or has been engaging in the recreational abuse of cocaine, methamphetamine, or a similar drug, your reaction is likely to involve confusion, frustration, and pain.
 However you are feeling, please know this: Your loved one’s situation is not hopeless, and you are not helpless.
 Please consider the following:

 - You have much to learn.
 From the general disease of addiction to the specific ways that your loved one’s stimulant of choice impacts the mind and body, the more you understand the problem, the better prepared you will be to provide meaningful assistance.